Refer to the sections below for an introduction to Progress Kemp, the LoadMaster products, and their features.

 A full, non-time-limited LoadMaster license

 License information can be updated in the Web User Interface at System Configuration > System Administration > License Management.
 Repeat the process for a second LoadMaster if using HA systems.
-Kemp recommends rebooting after updating the license.
+We recommend rebooting after updating the license.

 You need a Kemp ID to license a Virtual LoadMaster for the first time.
 If you do not have a Kemp ID, refer to the Licensing, Feature Description, for instructions on how to set one up.
 When you have a Kemp ID, you can license the Virtual LoadMaster using the WUI options provided.

-If you need to upgrade a license, contact Kemp.
+If you need to upgrade a license, contact Progress Kemp.

 You can backup and restore the LoadMaster configuration settings as needed.
 You can take manual backups, but you can also save backups to a remote server.
 The complete configuration (the Virtual Service, GEO, ESP and base configuration) of the LoadMaster is saved to a single file on the server along with statistical data.